-The Wall Street Journal has won the Hinrich Foundation Award for Distinguished Reporting on Trade, hosted by the National Press Foundation.
-The winning reporting covered Beijing's use of its power and political leverage to give Chinese companies a permanent advantage in the global marketplace.
+Winners of the 2021 Hinrich Foundation Award for Distinguished Reporting on Trade formally received the prize at the annual National Press Foundation Awards Dinner in Washington D.C.
+The winning reporting by the Wall Street Journal (WSJ) covered Beijing's use of its power and political leverage to give Chinese companies a permanent advantage in the global marketplace.

 The Hinrich Foundation has awarded eight scholarships to executives focused on advancing mutually beneficial and sustainable global trade.